 Now, with four days of organised fun ahead, all three are armed with their best conversation and brightest smile.
 At least everyone is following the same script: do not bring up the past.
 But as the Champagne flows, appearances slip and true feelings emerge.

-So Good To See You is a hilarious, poignant and beautifully observed examination of relationships, class, creative differences and pretending to have it all.
+Perfect for fans of THE WEDDING PEOPLE, THREE DAYS IN JUNE and BLUE SISTERS, this is a funny, poignant and beautifully observed examination of relationships, class, money and pretending to have it all.

 Newsletter Signup